isabellafmv/octaris/README.md

 1. **Connect the printer**: use the port selector in the top-right corner.
 Click *Connect*.

-2. **Select syringe mode**: choose *Left*, *Right*, or *Both* syringes.
+2. **Select syringe mode**: choose *Left*, *Right*, or *Both* (both mode is not fully functional yet) syringes.
 This controls which axes receive extrusion commands.
 Always zero/calibrate at the left nozzle (the software applies the right nozzle offset automatically).

 3. **Upload a file** (two modes are available via the toggle below the syringe selector):
    - **STL File**: upload a `.stl` model, then click *Click to Slice*.
 The backend runs CuraEngine and post-processes the G-code (extrusion substitution, feed-rate clamping, travel retraction).
 Requires UltiMaker Cura to be installed.